 Mode Cleaner Cavities

-Author: the photonics expert Dr. Rüdiger Paschotta
+Author: the photonics expert Dr. Rüdiger Paschotta (RP)

 Definition: optical cavities used as filters for improving the beam quality of laser beams

-DOI: 10.61835/lib Cite the article: BibTex plain textHTML Link to this page LinkedIn
+DOI: 10.61835/lib Cite the article: BibTex plain textHTML Link to this page!
+LinkedIn

-A high-power laser beam with a single optical frequency can be fed through an optical cavity (resonator) in order to improve its beam quality.
+A high-power laser beam with a single optical frequency can be fed through an optical cavity (resonator) to improve its beam quality.
 One exploits the fact that in general the optical frequencies of higher-order resonator modes do not coincide with the frequencies of the fundamental (Gaussian) modes.
 (This is caused by the Gouy phase shift in the resonator.)
 When the laser frequency is locked to a fundamental mode resonance, the higher-order modes of the resonator are not in resonance and are therefore strongly attenuated in transmission.
 The transmitted beam can thus have a strongly improved beam quality.
 At the same time, there is some cleanup of the optical spectrum because only the light in resonance is fully transmitted, while other optical frequency components are attenuated.

 For a high power efficiency, the mode matching of the input beam to the fundamental mode of the resonator has to be optimized.